demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Possible_External_RDP_Brute-Force_-_Set_Verdict_README.md

-This playbook creates an array called "Suspicious Elements", which is used to count potential security threats.
+This playbook creating an array called "Suspicious Elements", which is used to count potential security threats.
 The following elements can be added to the array:

 - "IP Reputation" - Dbot Score is 2-3
-- "Source geolocation" - Connection from an unusual country.
+- "Source geolocation" - RDP Connection made from rare geo-location
--  Related to campaign - IP address related to a campaign, based on the TIM module.
+-  Related to campaign - IP address is related to campaign, based on TIM module
--  Hunting results - Hunt for indicators related to the source IP and the related campaign returned results.
+-  Hunting results - the hunt for indicators related to the source IP and the related campaign returned results
--  XDR Alert search - XDR alerts related to the same username and endpoint, and to the MITRE tactics that comes after "Credential Access".
+-  XDR Alert search - XDR Alerts that related to the same username and endpoint, and to the MITRE tactics that comes after "Credential Access", were found.

 The array will then be outputted and its size will be compared to a final threshold.
 If the size is greater than or equal to the threshold, the investigation's final verdict will be deemed a "True Positive."